MystenLabs/sui/examples/move/transfer-to-object/README.md

 ## Implementation 2: Using a Shared Object

-To address some of the issues mentioned above, you could have Bill's Burgers use a shared object and have customers pay into the shared object.
-In
+To address some of the issues mentioned above, you could instead have your restaurant use a shared "cash register" object for payments and have customers pay into this shared object.
+In particular:
-particular:

 1. If the private key(s) of the register owner are compromised, a new address can be created and the `owner` field of the shared `Register` object can be